z226/covid-19-data/scripts/scripts/vaccinations/README.md

 ## Update the data

-To update the data, make sure to install all the dependencies and run the code below.

-Note that the pipelien currently uses a combination of Python and R. We recommend using a virtual environment for Python and an RStudio interactive session for R.
+Note that the pipeline currently uses a combination of Python and R. We recommend using a virtual environment for Python and an RStudio interactive session for R.

+## Development environment
 <details closed>
 <summary>Show steps ...</summary>

-### 1. Dependencies
-#### 1.1 Python and R
 Make sure you have a working environment with R and python 3 installed.
 We recommend R >= 4.0.2 and Python >= 3.7.

 You can check: